Build Seed7

 trm_inf.c:47:18: error: term.h: No such file or directory

 indicate that the curses or ncurses development package is missing.
 I don't know the name of this package in your distribution (under Ubuntu it has the name libncurses5-dev and under openSUSE Tumbleweed the name is ncurses-devel), but you can search in your package manager for a curses/ncurses package which mentions that it contains the header files.
-To execute programs you need also to install the non-developer package of curses/ncurses (in most cases it will already be installed because it is needed by other packages).
+To execute programs, you also need to install the non-developer package of curses/ncurses (in most cases it will already be installed because it is needed by other packages).

 • Errors such as